tianhuat/streamlit_community_cloud/README.md

 ### Step 4: Verify Deployment

-1. Wait for the app to build and deploy
+1. Wait for the app to build and deploy (this may take a few minutes)
+2. Once deployed, you should see the **GPT-4o-mini Chat Interface** with:
+   - A sidebar showing "Settings" with API key validation status
+   - "Chat Statistics" showing total messages
+   - "Instructions" for using the app
+   - A main chat area with input box and "Send" button
-2. Test the chat functionality
+3. Test the functionality:
-3. Check that the API key validation works
+   - Verify the API key shows as "✅ API Key is valid"
+   - Try sending a test message to ensure the chat works
+   - Check that responses stream in real-time
+4. Your app will be available at the generated Streamlit URL

 ## Environment Variables